uccser/cs-field-guide/text/en/chapters/algorithms.md

 {panel end}

 ### Binary search

+{glossary-definition term="Binary Search" definition="Searching a sorted list by looking at the middle item, and then searching the appropriate half recursively (used for phone books, dictionaries and computer algorithms)."}

 A much better algorithm to use is called Binary Search.
 In the second part of the present searching game the boxes were in order, which meant you were able to be more clever when you were searching for the pet, and you might have been using a Binary Search without realising!